What is Mutarotation?

 Thanks for reading!

-** Try and work out a mechanism for the conversion of a-glucopyranose to b-glucopyranose on your own.
+Note 2.
+Try and work out a mechanism for the conversion of alpha-glucopyranose to beta-glucopyranose on your own.
 I’ll put a link to one solution in the comments.
 Hover here for a pop-up image. or click on this link.

 This is a very classical part of organic chemistry.
 The change in optical activity of glucose solutions was first noted by Dubrunfant in 1846, and it was only in 1890 that the legendary chemist Prof. Emil Fischer proposed that this was due to a chemical cause.
-In 1896, Tanret isolated what he thought were three forms of glucose: the a form, with [a]D +105°, the b form, with [a]D +52.5°, and the g form, with [a]D +22°.
-Now we know that the a and g forms are distinct species (what we now know as the the a and b forms of D-glucose), and that Tanret’s b form is the equilibrium mixture of the two forms.
+In 1896, Tanret isolated what he thought were three forms of glucose: the α form, with [α]D +105°, the β form, with [α]D +52.5°, and the γ form, with [α]D +22°.
+Now we know that the α and γ forms are distinct species (what we now know as the the α and β forms of D-glucose), and that Tanret’s β form is the equilibrium mixture of the two forms.

 - —Studies of dynamic isomerism.
 I. The mutarotation of glucose